The Various Income Tax Deductions Under Section 80 in India

 Investments that are eligible for tax deduction under Section 80C are:

 Under Section 80D of the Income Tax Act, taxpayers can avail tax deductions for investments made towards Health Insurance Policy.
 The deduction is also applicable for investments towards Central Government Health Plan, made on behalf of immediate family members.
-A taxpayer can claim a deduction of up to Rupees 15,000 (premium towards the insurance for a spouse, dependent children or oneself) and up to Rupees 20,000 (for 60 years and above).
+A taxpayer can claim a deduction of up to Rupees 25,000 (premium towards the insurance for a spouse, dependent children or oneself) and up to Rupees 50,000 where the person insured is a senior citizen aged 60 years or above (for example, senior citizen parents, or the taxpayer himself / herself if a senior citizen).
+So a taxpayer paying premiums for self and family as well as senior citizen parents can claim up to Rupees 75,000 in all.

 Subjected to the mode of payment other than in cash, individual taxpayers and Hindu Undivided Families are eligible for deduction under Section 80D.